 And when you talk to other employees they will tell you the same thing.
 “What the heck is her problem?” or “What’s the deal with him?”
 Getting back to #1, you don’t want to be overly aggressive with your likability.
 This also happens at times.
 I worked with a guy once who spoke to everyone he met, within the first week, like he knew them for his whole life.
 This also turned people off.
 So, the advice is to be pleasant but don’t overdo it.
 It may sound easy but for some people it is not.

 5. Offer to Help Out Your New Co-workers

 The best way that you can ingratiate yourself with your new co-workers is to offer to help them out.
 You were hired because you have specific skills.
 Chances are, those skills can be used to help out other people at your work.
 Maybe you have been hired to work in the Finance department.
 If so, you are probably adept at using Microsoft Excel.
 The fact is, almost every employee uses Excel to perform their job functions.
 If you can leverage your skills in Excel to help out your co-workers, you are well on your way to fostering a positive working relationship.
 The employee you just helped may help you learn who you can trust and who you can’t at your new job.

 These may seem like simple tips for the new employee, but you’d be surprised at how many people fail to follow these guidelines.
 A little common sense and a little likability can go a long way to getting you off on the right foot at your brand spanking new job.

 Popular search terms for this article:

-tips for new employees, advice for new employees, employee tips, new employee tips, tips for new hires, being a new employee, advice to new employees, new joinee, how to be a good new employee, new hire tips
+tips for new employees, advice for new employees, employee tips, new employee tips, tips for new hires, advice to new employees, being a new employee, new joinee, new hire tips, how to be a good new employee